Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: EXPERIMENTAL SETUP

 \subsection{Evaluation Metrics and Implementation}

 \textbf{Performance Metrics.} We report precision, recall, F1-score, and accuracy across all experiments.
-For safety-critical anomaly detection, recall is paramount as missing true anomalies (false negatives) poses greater risk than false alarms.
+For safety-critical anomaly detection, recall is paramount as missing true anomalies poses greater risk than false alarms.

 \textbf{Image Resolution.} All models process images at 360p resolution, representing an optimal trade-off between performance and computational efficiency based on our comprehensive resolution analysis presented in Section~\ref{sec:results}.